Earl Grey Scones are the most delicious breakfast and brunch pastry. They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.

 More Brunch Recipes

-If you like this scones recipes, then you'll love these other brunch recipes!
+If you like this scone recipe, then you'll love these other brunch baked goods recipes!

 Print